 Thanks very much.

-I was just uh actually calling uh I work in uh wing of the automobile industry and uh was wondering if you or anybody else there had heard of the uh unpublicized tax subsidy that General Motors gave to General Motors credit card holders uh about a month ago.
+I work in a wing of the automobile industry and was wondering if you or anybody else there had heard of the unpublicized tax subsidy that General Motors gave to General Motors credit card holders about a month ago.

-Well, it works like a uh discover card for every dollar you spend you get a percentage back, and then that you can apply towards the purchase of a new vehicle.
+For every dollar you spend, you get a percentage back, and then that you can apply towards the purchase of a new vehicle.

 Correct.